Hexellate/Testing/GIT_MODEL.md

 | Must merge into:          | develop                                                   |
 | Branch naming convention: | anything except master, develop, release-\*, or hotfix-\* |

 Feature branches are used to develop new features, or to improve existing features for an upcoming or distant release.
 When a feature starts being developed, it's target release may be unknown.
 Feature branches exist as long as the feature is in development, and get either merged back into develop (if the feature is complete, or at least ready for release), or discarded (If the feature is being scrapped).
 When a feature is targeted at a future release, and not the next release, it must wait until the next release is branched off before merging with the develop branch.
-It is permissible to create extra branches for a feature, however they must branch off the related feature and merge back into the same branch.

-When merging a feature branch into develop, the `--no-ff` flag should always be used in order to retain information about the branch.
+When merging a feature branch into develop, all tests must pass for the merge to be allowed.
 Additionally, merges should **NOT** be squashed.

-### Release Branches
+### **Release Branches**

 |                           |                    |
 | ------------------------- | ------------------ |